-“What’s in your support stack?”
-If you ask a support leader this question there will be many obvious categories of products they might use: their ticketing solution, tools to build a customer-facing help center, shared inbox for social media support, messaging apps, and a variety of handy tools to help optimize an individual agent’s productivity and workflow.
-However, one crucial technology category is often overlooked: an internal, agent-facing knowledge base.
+“What’s in your customer support stack?”
+If you ask a customer support leader this question there will be many obvious categories of products they might use: their ticketing solution, tools to build a customer-facing help center, shared inbox for social media support, messaging apps, and a variety of handy tools to help optimize an individual agent’s productivity and workflow.
+However, one crucial technology category is often overlooked: an internal, agent-facing customer support knowledge base.
 This is where all of your key support team knowledge is stored: troubleshooting guides, product FAQ’s, how-to guides, and API details to name a few.

 I know what you’re thinking: “My team already uses google docs, dropbox, and an internal wiki, isn’t that a sufficient agent-facing knowledge base?”
 While those tools give the illusion of an internal knowledge base, they aren’t quite the same thing.
 Simply put an agent-facing knowledge base must accomplish three things: